-The university is organised across 10 faculties: Science, Technology, Humanities, Medicine, Education, Information Technology, Electrical Engineering, Biochemistry and Molecular Medicine.
-Alongside these are housed schools in business, mining and architecture.
+The university is organised across eight faculties: science, technology, humanities, medicine, education, information technology, electrical engineering, and biochemistry and molecular medicine.
+Within these are schools in business, mining and architecture.

-The university is divided into four campuses, with the main campus located in the Linnanmaa area of Oulu (around three miles north of the city centre), which houses five of the institutions’s faculties as well as the Infotech Oulu, the Thule, Giellagas and Martti Ahtisaari Institutes, the Centre for Wireless Communications and more.
+The university is divided into four campuses, with the main campus located in the Linnanmaa area of Oulu (around three miles north of the city centre), which houses five of the institution’s faculties as well as the Infotech Oulu, the Thule, the Kvantum, Giellagas and Martti Ahtisaari Institutes, the Centre for Wireless Communications and more.

-Its second campus, about a mile southeast of the centre, is the site of the Faculty of Medicine, the Clinical Research Centre, Welltech Oulu and the university’s medical library.
+Its second campus, about a mile southeast of the centre, is the site of the Faculty of Medicine, the Clinical Research Centre, Biocenter Oulu, Welltech Oulu and the university’s medical library.

-A third campus area is 115 miles southeast of Oulu in the town of Kajaani, close to the Baltic Sea while its fourth, located near Oulu’s centre, is where its department of architecture can be found.
+A third campus area is 115 miles southeast of Oulu in the town of Kajaani by the lake Oulujärvi.

 The university cites its research strengths in the four key areas of information technology, biosciences and health, the environment, and cultural identity.